Steam demo available

 Relaxed when you want it.
 Demanding when you choose it.

-Every painting can be approached through multiple difficulty tiers.
-Smaller boards are suited for quiet sessions, while the largest boards ask for patience, memory and a careful eye for detail.
+Every painting can be approached through three difficulty tiers.
+Smaller boards fit relaxed sessions, while the largest boards ask for patience, visual memory and a careful eye for detail.

 Shorter sessions